ArtHitParade

 This one-off 275 GTB Speciale has the same shape as the original short nose GTB variant but differs in multiple details that enhance elegance and comfort.
 Its transfer of ownership from Ferrari to Carrozzeria Pininfarina is carried out in March 1965.
 Unveiled at St. Moritz in a press conference, this demonstrator of the taste and skill of Battista Pininfarina is exhibited in the motor shows of Frankfurt, Paris, Turin and Brussels.

-Repainted in 1992 in its exquisite original Acqua Verde Metallizzato, the 275 GTB Speciale is estimated $ 8M for sale by Gooding in Scottsdale on January 20, lot 134.
+Repainted in 1992 in its exquisite original Acqua Verde Metallizzato, the 275 GTB Speciale was sold for $ 8.1M by Gooding on January 20, 2018, lot 134.
 Here is the link to the press release.

 1965 Shelby Daytona Cobra Coupe